farm-ng/amiga-dev-kit/website/docs/tutorials/introduction/00_tutorial_intro.md

 # Kivy Tutorial Introduction

-This is a three part tutorial designed to walk you throuhg the process of devleoping your custom application on the brain.
+This is a three part tutorial designed to walk you throuhg the process of devleoping your custom kivy application on the brain.
 We support two main user interface development environments, ReactJS and Kivy.
-This tutorial will walk you through building a UI in kivy and connecting the Kivy front-end to the farm-ng backend.

 Part 1 will walk you through cloneing a template repository onto the brain. [**Amiga-app-template-kivy**](https://github.com/farm-ng/amiga-app-template-kivy/tree/main)